metalsoft-io/metalcloud-sdk-go/docs/SearchFirmwareBinaryServerComponentFilter.md

 ### NewSearchFirmwareBinaryServerComponentFilter

-`func NewSearchFirmwareBinaryServerComponentFilter(vendor string, id float32, componentId string, serverBrand string, serverModel string, submodel string, serialNumber string, componentName string, deviceClass string, targets []string, ) *SearchFirmwareBinaryServerComponentFilter`
+`func NewSearchFirmwareBinaryServerComponentFilter(vendor string, id float32, componentId string, serverModel string, submodel string, serialNumber string, componentName string, deviceClass string, targets []string, ) *SearchFirmwareBinaryServerComponentFilter`

 NewSearchFirmwareBinaryServerComponentFilter instantiates a new SearchFirmwareBinaryServerComponentFilter object This constructor will assign default values to properties that have it defined,